QTabGAN: A Hybrid Quantum-Classical GAN for Tabular Data Synthesis: Experimental Analysis

-Sub-figure~\ref{fig:sqft_living15} and Sub-figure~\ref{fig:yr_built} show the best and worst plots of the King dataset for sqft\_living and yr\_built features, respectively.
+For the King dataset, Sub-figure~\ref{fig:sqft_living15} and Sub-figure~\ref{fig:yr_built} show the best and worst plots for sqft\_living and yr\_built features, respectively.
 The CDF for sqft\_living15 closely matches the real and synthetic data, indicating that QTabGAN effectively captures the cumulative distribution.
 For yr\_built, the CDF shows a smooth and monotonic trend, indicating that the proposed model is able to learn the overall distribution of the feature across its full range.
 The close alignment of the curves suggests that both lower and higher values are adequately represented, reflecting stable learning behaviour.
+Importantly, the model maintains consistency not only in central regions of the distribution but also toward the tails, which are often more difficult to approximate accurately.
 These results show that the model preserves the global statistical characteristics in both cases and exhibits consistent performance across features in the King dataset.